 Il est possible d'exceller dans une nouvelle langue!
 Avez-vous essayé? -- It is possible to excel in a new language!
 Have you tried?

-Originally founded as a departmental honor society at the University of California, Berkeley in 1906, Pi Delta Phi is the oldest collegiate academic honor society for a modern foreign language in the United States.
+According to their website, the organization was originally founded as a departmental honor society at the University of California, Berkeley in 1906, Pi Delta Phi is the oldest collegiate academic honor society for a modern foreign language in the United States.
 It continued as a local chapter, but members declared itself as the National French Honor Society in 1920.

 The purpose of Pi Delta Phi is: